-Child benefit – People earning over £50,000, must include their child benefit.
-This still catches people out, especially when earnings have only just exceeded £50,000 (or they have recently become parents).
+Child benefit – People with income above over £50,000, must include their child benefit.
+This still catches people out, especially when income has only just exceeded £50,000 (or they have recently become parents).

 Pension contributions – There is probably more confusion in this area than any other because there are so many ways of paying into a pension scheme – many employees are unclear about whether to include contributions in their tax return, or not.
 To summarise: